Emac-22/Active-Directory-Cyber-Red-Blue-/README.md

 ### Architecture Design
 The virtual environment consisted of:

--Target Machine (target-pc): Connected to the emac.local domain and authenticated users via the domain controller.
+- Target Machine (target-pc): Connected to the emac.local domain and authenticated users via the domain controller.
--Domain Controller (ADDC01): Managed user accounts and domain policies through Active Directory.
+- Domain Controller (ADDC01): Managed user accounts and domain policies through Active Directory.
--Splunk Server: Collected and analyzed logs for visualization and insights.
+- Splunk Server: Collected and analyzed logs for visualization and insights.
--Kali Linux Machine: Conducted simulated attacks.
+- Kali Linux Machine: Conducted simulated attacks.

 ### Components
--Target Machine: Windows OS integrated with the emac.local domain.
+- Target Machine: Windows OS integrated with the emac.local domain.
--Domain Controller: Configured with Active Directory for user and policy management.
+- Domain Controller: Configured with Active Directory for user and policy management.
--Splunk Enterprise: Used for log collection, analysis, and dashboard creation.
+- Splunk Enterprise: Used for log collection, analysis, and dashboard creation.
--Kali Linux: Performed penetration testing and simulated attacks.
+- Kali Linux: Performed penetration testing and simulated attacks.
--Sysmon: Monitored and logged system activities for analysis.
+- Sysmon: Monitored and logged system activities for analysis.

 ## Methodology
 ### 1.Active Directory Setup:

--Installed and configured Windows Server 2019 as a domain controller.
+- Installed and configured Windows Server 2019 as a domain controller.
--Created organizational units (OUs), users, and groups to replicate a corporate hierarchy.
+- Created organizational units (OUs), users, and groups to replicate a corporate hierarchy.
--Configured group policies for user privileges, password policies, and security settings.
+- Configured group policies for user privileges, password policies, and security settings.
--Added target machine to the domain and created domain accounts (msmith and jsmith).
+- Added target machine to the domain and created domain accounts (msmith and jsmith).

 ### 2.Attack Simulation with Kali Linux:

--Conducted brute force attacks on AD accounts to simulate password-cracking attempts.
+- Conducted brute force attacks on AD accounts to simulate password-cracking attempts.
--Performed network scans and reconnaissance to identify potential vulnerabilities.
+- Performed network scans and reconnaissance to identify potential vulnerabilities.
--Executed other red team tactics to mimic real-world adversarial behavior.
+- Executed other red team tactics to mimic real-world adversarial behavior.

 ### 3.Telemetry Collection with Sysmon:

--Configured Sysmon on all endpoints to capture detailed logs, including process creation, network connections, and file modifications.
+- Configured Sysmon on all endpoints to capture detailed logs, including process creation, network connections, and file modifications.
--Generated logs during attack simulations to understand the system’s responses.
+- Generated logs during attack simulations to understand the system’s responses.

 ### 4.Log Analysis with Splunk:

--Ingested Sysmon logs into Splunk for centralized monitoring.
+- Ingested Sysmon logs into Splunk for centralized monitoring.
--Created dashboards to visualize attack patterns and identify anomalies.
+- Created dashboards to visualize attack patterns and identify anomalies.
--Correlated events to reconstruct the attack timeline and assess the effectiveness of security measures.
+- Correlated events to reconstruct the attack timeline and assess the effectiveness of security measures.

 ## Testing and Validation